Emerald Triangle: Where Outdoor Cannabis Grows & Grows

 The Future of Emerald Triangle

-This coming November, the chance for California to legalize cannabis for recreational use will once more be on the ballot.
-The last time it appeared on the ballot it did not pass due in part to a lack of support from growers who feared commercialization of the industry may result in smaller independent growers being cut out of the system.
+Growers have feared commercialization of the industry from recreational legalization may result in smaller independent growers being cut out of the system.
 This of course would have a devastating effect on the areas local economies.

 I believe that if these growers are given a proper voice in the formation of the legislation surrounding legalization, then the Emerald Triangle has the possibility of becoming a true tourist attraction.

 The Emerald Triangle and all of its natural beauty could easily become the go-to destination for those of us that have a love for high-quality, locally grown cannabis, much like the Napa Valley is a prime destination for those who enjoy great wine.
-If recreational cannabis use is legalized, the industry would continue to grow and the local economies will flourish, providing a better life for all of the residents.
+With recreational cannabis use legalized, the industry can continue to grow and the local economies will flourish, providing a better life for all of the residents.